hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 ## Models

 ### Mutable or immutable past
-To which category does the system or parts of it belong and why?
+*To which category does the system or parts of it belong and why?*

+The eclipse debugger is an immutable past system.
+HCR only allows to replace classes (behavior and state) that will used during executed from now.
+If you replace code of a method currently executed, the stack frame will be reset.
+Side-effects of already executed code cannot be reverted automatically.

 *P. Rein and S. Lehmann and Toni & R. Hirschfeld How Live Are Live Programming Systems?: Benchmarking the Response Times of Live Programming Environments Proceedings of the Programming Experience Workshop (PX/16) 2016, ACM, 2016, 1-8*

 ### Tanimoto's Level of Live Programming
-To which level of liveness do single activities belong, based on the definitions of the 2013 paper and why?
+*To which level of liveness do single activities belong, based on the definitions of the 2013 paper and why?*

+In general, the eclipse debugger provides Tanimoto's liveness level 4 as long as HCR can be applied.
+//TODO question: Otherwise no liveness, because restart is needed?
+Refer to limitations again or is it enough in section "Limitations"?

+- Behavior manipulation allowing HCR

+  Liveness level 4: The behavior of the running program is immediately changed after the user made the change (a valid change to a class happens only when a user saves the source file containing the class inside the eclipse IDE, a keystroke is not a valid change to a source file) and the application is kept running.

+- Code evaluation

+  //TODO question: is only possible when pausing the system (e.g. halting at a breakpoint).
+Is this still live?
+The current thread is paused, the other threads keep running. level 2?
+(Ask for response and wait for computer's response?)
+  Ctrl+Shift+D
+  Display View

+- State manipulation allowing HCR

+  Liveness level 4: Actually, changing state is changing class variables which is a code manipulation.
+See above.

+- Runtime state manipulation

+  //TODO question: Only when halting at a breakpoint?
+Is it live at all?

 *S. L. Tanimoto A perspective on the evolution of live programming Proceedings of the 1st International Workshop on Live Programming, LIVE 2013, 2013, 31-34*

 ### Steady Frame
-Which activities are designed as steady frames based on the formal definition and how?
+*Which activities are designed as steady frames based on the formal definition and how?*

+- Behavior manipulation allowing HCR

+  A steady frame regarding the state of the running application.
+An application's opened window for example keeps his position on the screen.

+- Runtime state manipulation

+  A steady frame for runtime state is provided only in combination with the "Variables" view, which is only active after pausing the current execution via a breakpoint or the "Pause" button.
+  //TODO sind aber alle Variablen, nicht objektbezogen
+  //TODO question: Is working only when halting the system via breakpoints.

 *C. M. Hancock Real-Time Programming and the Big Ideas of Computational Literacy Massachusetts Institute of Technology, Massachusetts Institute of Technology, 2003*